veectro/disaster_response_pipeline/README.md

 # Disaster Response Pipeline Project

+## Dependencies:
+This project used `python:3.8` and following dependencies:
+- pandas:1.1.5
+- nltk
+- scikitlearn
+- sqlalchemy

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.